kls2177/ctl-python-workshop/_sources/chapters/introduction/howtousethisbook.md

 Look for this "Live Code" button on the module pages to interact with the code via Thebe and binder.
 ```

+Finally, the best way to learn Python through this workshop is by trying the exercises yourself as much as possible before clicking to reveal the answers.
+That said, this workshop should not take you more than 3-5 hours to complete, so if you get stuck, click to reveal and move on to the next thing.

 [jupyter]: https://jupyter.org/
 [mybinder]: https://mybinder.org/
 [thebe]: https://thebe.readthedocs.io/en/latest/index.html